 The moment I saw her, my heart opened.
 The heart that had been shut for forty years.

 During those short last days, we frequently gazed long into each other’s eyes.
 We talked little.
-Her mind had been failing and I don’t know what she was conscious of, but it seemed to me that she was in a state of grace, that the language spoken between us was so deep and profound, there were no words needed.
-(She did say loudly, “I love you my darling” – silencing a discussion of bodily ailments between two other patients in the emergency ward.)
+Her mind had been failing and I don’t know what she was conscious of, but it seemed to me that she was in a state of grace, that the language spoken between us was deep and profound, there were no words needed.
+(She did once say loudly, “I love you my darling” – silencing a discussion of bodily ailments between two other patients in the emergency ward.)

 She would smile if I smiled, but otherwise there was no need.
 We both felt our love for each other, of this I am certain.
 And I told her I loved her, often.
 Words I had never said before.
 She would nod, and smile, and I knew she was telling me the same thing.

 On Saturday afternoon she started to fail rapidly, and the nurses and doctors made me leave the room while they ministered to her.
 I had only one wish at this point, which was that I would be with her when she died.
 I was not.

 And so began the grief.
 I felt as if someone had taken a hacksaw to my chest.
 The pain was unbearable.
 Is still, when it visits.
 When a dear friend told me, It is unbearable, I knew she understood.